Lightning-AI/pytorch-lightning/README.md

 ## What does lightning control for me?

-Everything in gray!
+Everything in Blue!
-You define the blue parts using the LightningModule interface:
+This is how lightning separates the science from the engineering.

 ![Overview](docs/source/_static/images/pl.gif)